stdjon/fzutility/doc/fzutility.md

 ### Wave data extraction

-The `-w` (or `-W`) option can be used to extract wave data from a binary or FZ-ML file, should any exist:
+The `-w` option can be used to extract wave data from a binary or FZ-ML file, should any exist:

 ```
 fzutility -w ‹input› [‹range›] [‹output›]